Returning to work safely following COVID-19 closures and work safely protocols

 Staying safe at work

-Employers and employees should work together to help reduce the spread of COVID-19.
+Employers and employees should work together to help reduce the spread of COVID-19 and know the symptoms of COVID-19.
+The complete list of COVID-19 symptoms is available on the HSE Website.

 Your employer must:

-- Keep a log of any group work to help with contact tracing.
+- Keep a log of contacts to help with contact tracing.

 - Provide Personal Protective Equipment (PPE) and protective clothing where there is an identified COVID-19 exposure risk and in line with public health advice.
 You can get more information on PPE from the HSA.